rlaemmel/loc101demo/README.md

 # Headline

-A trivial reverse engineering experiment
+An illustrative examination of 101repo

 # Motivation

-Let us perform a trivial analysis on the 101repo to illustrate some form of reverse engineering.
-That is, suppose we want to know how the Lines-Of-Code metrics (LOC) compare for Java and Haskell.
-We can easily determine LOC for all Java and Haskell files in the 101repo.
-As a result, we show the medians for the LOC metrics for Java and Haskell.
+Let us examine 101repo to determine how the LOC metric ("lines of code") compares for Java and Haskell.
+To this end, we determine LOC for all Java and Haskell files in the 101repo, and then we compute the median for LOC for both file types.

 # Features